Getting to Pátzcuaro

 La Pacanda, Lago de Pátzcuaro, Michoacán, México.

-Here is another beautiful isle, very near Janitzio; but unlike the hubbub there, this is for enjoyment of incomparable calm and tranquillity.
+Here is another beautiful isle, which name means very near Janitzio; but unlike the hubbub there, this is for enjoyment of incomparable calm and tranquillity. its name means “something that is not straight”, “that is crooked” or “half moon”, it is said, due to its shape.
 Its few inhabitants formed a cooperative that constructed a little group of cabins that include all the services, a game room, a small grocery store, a handicrafts shop and a small but delicious restaurant, all tended by the villagers.
 This is ideal for couples or for a true spiritual retreat.

 Yunuén, Lago de Pátzcuaro, Michoacán, México.